5 Best Python Web Scraping Libraries in 2023

 Step 1: Generate the Python code

-To get started, create a free ZenRows account and navigate to the dashboard.
+Create a free ZenRows account and navigate to the dashboard to get started.
 From the dashboard, select Python and enter the target website's URL.

-Since our target web page is dynamically generated, activate the JavaScript rendering option by selecting it and, from the options shown, select JavaScript instructions.
-For this example, you need to include the "fill" key, this is a list with the ID of the search box ("#search") and the word "laundry".
+Since our target web page is dynamically generated, activate the JavaScript rendering option and select JavaScript instructions from the options shown.
+For this example, you need to include the "fill" key, which is a list with the ID of the search box ("#search") and the word "laundry".

 Step 2: Parse the response

-Since ZenRows has limited support for parsing the HTML generated, we'll be using BeautifulSoup since it has different methods, like find
+ZenRows has limited support for parsing the generated HTML, so we'll use BeautifulSoup.
+It has different methods, like find

 and find_all

 Go ahead and import the library, then create a new BeautifulSoup object by passing the extracted data from the URL.
-Then assign a second parameter, which is the parser, and it can be 'html.parser', 'xml' or 'lxml'.
-Make a new file called zenrowsTest.py and paste the code:
+Then assign a second parameter, the parser, and it can be html.parser

 from zenrows import ZenRowsClient